-Although only a limited number of courses in each category are required, students frequently take more--even all--of a sequence depending upon their interests and future plans.
-A student contemplating graduate studies in music composition or musicology, for example, will want to take as many courses in western Theory and History as possible.
+Although only a limited number of courses in each category are required, students frequently take more -even all--of a sequence depending upon their interests and future plans.
+A student contemplating graduate studies in ethnomusicology, composition, music theory, or musicology, for example, will want to take as many courses in their respective area as possible.

-Details of individual programs (for example which area[s] of World Music will be emphasized, which of the theory and history courses are appropriate, etc.) are worked out by the individual student and his/her advisor, with the approval of the appropriate Director of Undergraduate Studies and ratified by the entire faculty.
+Details of individual programs (for example which area[s] of World Music will be emphasized, which of the theory and history courses are appropriate, etc.) are worked out by the individual student and their advisor, with the approval of the appropriate Director of Undergraduate Studies and ratified by the entire faculty.
 This is the essence of the Music Major at Wesleyan.
-The program allows enormous flexibility; however, once a student commits to a proposed major program and it is approved, significant changes must be proposed and approved in advance, in consultation with a Director of Undergraduate Studies (see below under "Maintaining a Music Major Program").
+The program allows enormous flexibility; however, once a student commits to a proposed major program and it is approved, significant changes must be proposed and approved in advance, in consultation with the Director of Undergraduate Studies (see below under "Maintaining a Music Major Program").